Repurposed Easter Basket Succulent Planter

 Buying Easter baskets on clearance is such a bargain!
 These baskets were .19 cents at my local Meijer store.
 Because I can’t pass up a good deal, I bought several of them.

-I have planted succulents in rotted tree trunks--they look awesome!
+I have planted succulents in rotted tree trunks — they look fantastic!

 Prep Basket for Painting